Compressed Gas: Use and Storage Guidelines

 - Cap cylinders when not in use.

-Compressed gas cylinders restrained with upper and lower chains, secured to a substantial, fixed surface.Always read the Material Safety Data Sheet and label information before starting work with a new material.
+Read the Safety Data Sheet and label information before starting work with a new material.

 - Label both the cylinder and gas line with the name of the gas.
 Do not depend on color codes.

-- Use the correct regulator.
-Ensure that each gas in use has its own dedicated regulator.
+gases . - Use the correct regulator.
+Ensure each gas in use has its own dedicated regulator.
 Never use adapters.

 - Never permit a flame or spark to come in contact with any part of a compressed gas cylinder.